mikogenerale/mikogenerale/README.md

 - 🔭 I’m currently focused on enhancing my skills to write high-performance, efficient code that aligns with production best practices.
 - 🌱 I’m currently learning ReactJS + Python and FastApi
 - 💞️ I’m seeking opportunities to collaborate on engaging and innovative projects.
-- 📫 How to reach me: Feel free to connect with me via mikognrl@gmail.com or on hhtps://www.linkedin.com/in/miko-generale-353b40266
+- 📫 How to reach me: Feel free to connect with me via mikognrl@gmail.com or www.linkedin.com/in/miko-generale-353b40266
 - ⚡ Fun fact: I’m love PC hardware discussions, exploring the outdoors, and hitting the road on my motorbike!

 ---